COOKING & SERVING INSTRUCTIONS

 Stuffed Boneless Pork ChopsThese tasty chops are specially cut, pre-stuffed with a country-style seasoned herb dressing and come ready to bake.

-Bacon-Wrapped Filet of Turkey TendersOur Bacon-Wrapped Turkey Tenders are delicious grilled or baked.
+Boneless Pork Chops and Bacon-Wrapped Boneless Pork ChopsOur Boneless Pork Chops are delicious grilled or baked.
 Follow these simple instructions for your preferred method.
 To ensure the best results, do not overcook.
 Using a meat thermometer is recommended.
-They are ready to eat when the internal temperature reaches 165°.
+They are ready to eat when the internal temperature reaches 145°.

-HOW TO PREPARE: If frozen, thaw tenders in the refrigerator.
+HOW TO PREPARE: If frozen, thaw pork chops in the refrigerator.
 Before cooking, allow them to come up to room temperature, approximately 30 minutes.
-Brush both sides of turkey with an oil and season.
+Brush both sides of pork with an oil and season.

-Grilling: Pre-heat your grill setting temperature to medium to medium high heat.
-Place prepared tenders over direct heat and grill approximately 3-4 minutes until you are able to easily turn them over.
+Grilling: Pre-heat your grill setting temperature to medium to medium-high heat.
+Place prepared pork chops over direct heat and grill approximately 3-4 minutes until you are able to easily turn them over.
 Brown the second side for approximately 2-3 minutes.
-Remove from direct heat and continue to cook until the internal temperature reaches 160- 165°.
-(Approximate cooking time is 30-40 minutes.)
+Remove from direct heat and continue to cook until the internal temperature reaches 140- 145°.
+(Approximate cooking time is 20-30 minutes.)
 Let rest 10 minutes before serving.

 Baking: Preheat your oven to 400 degrees.
-Place prepared tenders in a baking dish.
-Place in oven and cook 20 minutes.
+Place prepared pork chops in a baking dish.
+Place in oven and cook 15 minutes.
 Remove from oven and turn over.
-Reduce oven temperature to 350° and continue baking for an additional 20-30 minutes or until the internal temperature reaches 160-165°.
+Reduce oven temperature to 350° and continue baking for an additional 10-20 minutes or until the internal temperature reaches 140-145°.
 Let rest 10 minutes before serving.

 Amana BaconBe your own Bacon Master!
 Follow any one of these three methods to cook your Amana Bacon.
 Cooking times will vary depending on the method you choose, and whether you like your bacon crispy or tender.
 Place cooked bacon on paper towels to absorb excess grease.